asimkt/portfolio/content/posts/http-cache.md

 the information from the original server first, and whenever the second request comes, maybe from same browser or another browser for the same information, they will give the information instantly without going back to the original servers.
-This added an extra speed to the communication between servers and browsers.<br>
+This added an extra speed to the communication between servers and browsers.

-But this architecture has some security issues also.
+This architecture has some security issues also.
 These Proxy Caches aren’t supposed to cache everything browser and server talking because they may be passing some sensitive information also, like username and passwords.
 These talking are based on the HTTP and we could control caching by setting some headers on the HTTP **request**s and **response**s.

-1.  `Pragma: no-cache`
+1.`Pragma: no-cache`

 We *had* `Pragma: no-cache`in HTTP 1.0 **requests** (Not response).
 This is for telling intermediate cache ‘not to cache this request’ maybe this communication contains sensitive information like username and passwords or caching this had no advantage for a proxy-cache.

-2. `Expires`
+2.`Expires`

 Another HTTP 1.0 header to tell browsers when the page will be expired.
 This is a **response** directive. ie the server set this header in the **response**.